 25hours Hotel Piazza San Paolino

-Dubbing itself “cooler than gelato”, New Hotel 25hours first Italian hub opened its doors in Piazza San Paolino in September 2021, a hop and a skip from Santa Maria Novella station.
+Dubbing itself “cooler than gelato”, Hotel 25hours first Italian hub opened its doors in Piazza San Paolino in September 2021, a hop and a skip from Santa Maria Novella station.

 Designed by Milan-based designer Paola Navone and her team, the hotel, whose core extends from a monastery next to the eponymous church of San Paolino, was inspired by Dante’s Divine Comedy and is brimming with light-hearted allusions to this legendary work.
 Scenes from Hell and Paradise are playfully interspersed throughout the rooms, offering an illuminating tour through Dante’s world of virtues and vices.